Steps to Forming an LLC

 Forming an LLC in Arizona will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a legal structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming an Arizona Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming an Arizona Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

-The formation and registering of LLCs is handled by the Arizona Corporations Commission.
+The formation and registering of LLCs are handled by the Arizona Corporations Commission.
 Note: Arizona is one of the few states that require “publication” notice of all new LLC and corporation formation.
 After filing your formation papers–whether you incorporate your Arizona LLC online or by paper–you must publish notice of your LLC formation in a newspaper.

 How Much Does It Cost to Get an LLC In Arizona?